Day of Event Questions

 Yes, your team can have multiple team captains.
 Your company can create a friendly competition among departments or branch sites by recruiting a team captain from each department or floor.
 It is a great way to generate enthusiasm and friendly competition for a worthy cause.

-What if some of our walkers want to participate at one Walk site and some other walkers at another?
+What if some of our team members want to participate at one Event site and some other participants at another?

 No problem.
 We suggest appointing a team captain to lead a team at one Walk site and another team captain for the other Walk site.

-What can senior management at my company do to facilitate building a Light The Night Walk team?
+What can senior management at my company do to facilitate building a Light The Night team?

 Management can encourage team participation in a number of ways:

-Purchase team T-shirts or other incentives to promote their company's commitment to Light The Night Walk
+· Purchase team T-shirts or other incentives to promote their company's commitment to Light The Night Event

 How are funds raised by a Light The Night team?